Hugh Kennedy (judge): Political career

-Chief Justice of Ireland
+Judicial career

 On 5 June 1924, he was appointed Chief Justice of Ireland, thereby becoming the first Chief Justice of the Irish Free State.
 He is also the youngest person appointed Chief Justice of Ireland.
 When he was appointed he was 44 years old.
 Although the High Court of Justice and the Court of Appeal had been abolished and replaced by the High Court and the Supreme Court respectively.
 Kennedy campaigned for the replacement of the wigs and gowns traditionally worn by judges and barristers, which he regarded as the trappings of an alien regime.
 He received little support from the judges or the government and the traditional dress was retained.
 He held the position of Chief Justice, until his death on 1 December 1936.

 In September 2015, a biography by Patrick Kennedy (no relation) was written on him called Hugh Kennedy: The Great But Neglected Chief Justice.